cs169fa2015/dis2/README.md

 Welcome back to the second week of discussions!

-This week, we'll be working on adding Javascript/jQuery to make our music widget a bit more exciting, and actually play music.
-The goal of this week's lab is to hopefully make Javascript/jQuery a language that you're more comfortable with, because many of the projects will be using it to make their pages interactive.
+This week we'll be working on adding Javascript/jQuery to make our music widget a bit more exciting and actually play music.
+The goal of this week's lab is to hopefully make Javascript/jQuery a language that you're more comfortable with because many of the projects will be using it to make their pages interactive.

 If you're stuck at any point, feel free to ask your GSI, or consult these resources:

 Something from Mozilla

 jQuery document

 Stackoverflow

 Tools